parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 The value type is the result type as the value is multiplied by itself.

 ## Log
-Integer logarithms are implemented as repeated division of the value by the base (i.e. until a quotient of zero).
+Integer logarithms are implemented as repeated division of the value by the base.
 Native C++ division is truncated.
 However logarithms allow only positive value and base.
 Truncation of a positive quotient is floored, so only floored and ceilinged functions are required to support the [three common rounding methods](Integer-Division-Unraveled).

 Base 2 logarithm is repeated division by 2, so the right shift operator (`>>`) may be used as a performance optimization.
 While the compiler may optimize for division by 2 at run time, compiling for it explicitly precludes at least one condition and branch in the object code.